PatWalters/rws_ts_benchmark/AMIDE/README.md

 rws_rocs_queries.py - script to run RWS
 ts_rocs_queries.py - script to run TS
 rws_results - directory with the results of the RWS runs
-ts_results - directory with the the results of the TS runs
+ts_results - directory with the results of the TS runs